BRIXTOL/rollup-utils/readme.md

 #### `env.if`

 The `env.if()` allows us to use single file for development and production bundles.
 When an `--environment` flag is passed with a of value of `prod` the plugins are concatenated, so first curried parameter is combined with the second curried parameter, which should both be an array list of plugins[].
+If you pass a `boolean` type to the first argument in the curry, then `false` will load `dev` plugins whereas `true` executes a concatenation.

 The `dev` is default, so running `rollup -c -w` results in: